-The green plates aim is to show how the amount of zero emission vehicles (EVs) are increasing across the UK, and to help the drivers of these vehicle benefit more easily from incentives such as free or cheaper parking and encourage a larger uptake of EVs and PHEVs.
+The green plates aim is to show how the amount of zero emission vehicles (EVs or Electric Vehicles) are increasing across the UK, and to help the drivers of these vehicle benefit more easily from incentives such as free or cheaper parking and encourage a larger uptake of EVs and PHEVs.

 The plates are already in use in countries such as Norway, Canada, and China.